it-economics/itea-be/kata-instructions.md

 ## What does monitoring do?

 With monitoring, an application provides metrics racking to analyze its performance, behavior, and health in real-time.
 Often the application does only provide the pure metric values at a certain point in time.
-To make use of the metrics applications are coupled with a monitoring application like Prometheus or Dynatrace that can store metric values over the timeline and deliver the values as a base for any kind of charts.
-Most monitoring applications are also capable of continuously tracking certain critical metrics an send warning or alert messages by email or messanger post if its value exceeds a certain threshold value.
+To make use of the metrics,
+applications are coupled with a monitoring application like Prometheus or Dynatrace that can store metric values over the timeline and deliver the values as a base for any kind of charts.
+Most monitoring applications are also capable of continuously tracking certain critical metrics and send warning or alert messages by email or messanger post if its value exceeds a certain threshold value.
-Very often a monitoring is also extended with a visualization application that provides al kind of UI widgets to display the applications state, performance, alerts and many more.
+Very often a monitoring is also extended with a visualization application that provides al kind of UI widgets to display the application's state, performance, alerts and many more.

 A complete monitoring environment can look like this:
 ![prometheus_grafana_stack.png](assets/images/prometheus_grafana_stack.png)

-Because our Application ITEA Backend is SpringBoot based we wir use the Build-in Feature "Spring Actuator" to collect and deliver metrics values.
-For our exercises we additionally will use Prometheus as the monitoring System and additionally Grafana to visualize our metrics in cool UI widgets.
+Because our Application ITEA Backend is SpringBoot based, we will use the Build-in Feature "Spring Actuator" to collect and deliver metrics values.
+For our exercises, we additionally will use Prometheus as the monitoring System and additionally Grafana to visualize our metrics in cool UI widgets.
 For convenience, we added a docker-compose environment to run Prometheus and Grafana in a local docker container.